-SPACE MAN IAGEMENT (Planning & Develop ment, Utilizat ion and Prograr nming) Name of Facility CULINARY (choose from dropdown) State Inventory Building Number (existing facility data from FUSI ION) XXX Year Built 2016 Age of Facility 0 Years Last Addition 0 With the Culinary Arts Academy currently housed in leased space, the district is constructing facility to house our world-class culinary program for display at one of the busiest corners in downtown Riverside.
-This facility will offer professional quality demonstration and teaching kitchens, a bakery, classrooms, and a restaurant (public dinning room) where Culinary studen can gain experience and the community can enjoy delicious fare.
-The Culinary Arts program is currently located in a facility that is not designed to accommod the program and allow for growth in the field, nor does it offer the state-of-the-art culinary technology necessary for operational standards industry wide.
-The recommended downtow location will provide much needed exposure to local business and allow for program growth.
-Additionally, RCC Culinary Arts students will be more closely located to campus programs a services that will be a necessary part of their collegiate experience.
-Gross Square Footage (GSF) 15,916 Assignable Sq uare Footage (A SF) 12,476 Weekly Student Contact Hour C apacity(WSCH) 6,205 - Project Delivery Management: One-Time Total Project Costs \$ 17.024.381
+SPACE MANAGEMENT (Planning & Development, Utilization and Programming) Name of Facility ame of Facility CULINARY) State Inventory Building Number (ex isting facility data from FUSI ON) XXX Year Built 2016 Age of Facility 0 Years Last Addition 0 With the Culinary Arts Academy currently housed in leased space, the district is constructing this facility to house our world-class culinary program for display at one of the busiest corners in downtown Riverside.
+This facility will offer professional quality demonstration and teaching kitchens, a bakery, classrooms, and a restaurant (public dinning room) where Culinary students can gain experience and the community can enjoy delicious fare.
+The Culinary Arts program is currently located in a facility that is not designed to accommodate the program and allow for growth in the field, nor does it offer the state-of-the-art culinary technology necessary for operational standards industry wide.
+The recommended downtown location will provide much needed exposure to local business and allow for program growth.
+Additionally, RCC Culinary Arts students will be more closely located to campus programs and services that will be a necessary part of their collegiate experience.
+Gross Square Footage (GSF) 15,916 Assignable Squ uare Footage (A SF) 12,476 Weekly Student Contact Hour Capacity(WSCH) 6,205 Project Delivery Management: One-Time Total Project Costs \$ 17,024,381